PL2003/ROS2/Setting_Env.md

 echo "$ROS_VERSION"
 ```

+*Story:* This is like checking your robot’s battery gauge to confirm it really got the treasure map.
+If the gauges say “ROS 2, Humble,” you know everything is charged and ready.

-* Confirms ROS variables are set.
+*Formal:* Confirms ROS environment variables (e.g., `ROS_DISTRO`, `ROS_VERSION`) are properly set.

+---

 ### Set ROS Domain ID